soulflyer/find-pics/README.md

-# find-pics
+# Keywords

-A Clojure library designed to ... well, that part is up to you.
+A Clojure program designed to edit and browse a heirarchy of keywords and view images containing the selected keywords.
+It is based on image-lib.

 ## Usage

-FIXME
+Use lein bin to create the executable for your system.

 ## License

-Copyright © 2015 FIXME
+Copyright Iain Wood © 2015

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License